Snana Yatra: Ceremonies conducted

 On the eve of the Snana Yatra (which means the Divine Bathing festival, in Sanskrit), the idols of the deities are brought out in a grand procession from the garbhagriha (sanctum sanctorum) to the Snana Bedi (bathing platform).
 Devotees come to view the deities.

 On the day of the Snana Yatra, the deities are bathed with 108 pots, of ritually purified water drawn from the northern well of the temple with the accompaniment of religious incantations.

 In the evening, at the conclusion of the bathing ritual, Jagannath and Balabhadra are dressed up in elephant headgear representing the God Ganesh.
 This form of the God is called the 'Gajabesha' or 'Hatibesha'.

 After the Snana Yatra the Gods are traditionally believed to fall ill and are kept in a sick room to recuperate in privacy under the care of the Raj Vaidya.
 During this period known as Anasara the Gods cannot be seen by devotees.
 At this time three pattachitra paintings called 'Anasara Patti' are displayed for devotees to view instead.
 These paintings signify the Jagannath trinity, with Jagannath as Ananta Narayana, Subhadra, as Bhuvaneshwari and Balabhadra, as Vāsudeva, Shesh Naga.

 It is said that with the Ayurvedic medication ('pnachan') administered by the Raj Vaidya the Gods recover in a fortnight and resume giving an audience to their devotees.

-During the Anasara period, devotees head to the Alarnatha Mandir in Bramhagiri in the belief that Jagannath manifests as Alarnatha during this period.
+During the Anasara period, devotees head to the Alarnatha Mandira temple in Bramhagiri in the belief that Jagannath manifests as Alarnatha during this period.